bairblog/bairblog.github.io/_posts/2021-01-01-example-post.md

 <meta name="author" content="John Doe, Jane Doe">

 <!--
-These are comments in HTML The above text is useful for getting tweets to work.
-The actual text for the blog post appears below.
+The actual text for the post content appears below.
+Text will appear on the homepage, i.e., https://bair.berkeley.edu/blog/ but we only show part of the posts on the homepage.
+The rest is accessed via clicking 'Continue'.
+This is enforced with the `more` excerpt separator.
 -->

 This is a template for [BAIR blog][1] posts.
 Here is an example image.